 When to Choose Class A and B+ Properties

 Class A properties tend to have the greatest potential for appreciation.
-Risk tends to increase with lower property classes, so Class A properties are viewed as the least risky investments with the highest appreciation potential.
+Additionally, because risk increases with lower property classes, Class A buildings are viewed as the least risky investment option.

-The Problem with Property Classes
+The Problem With Property Classes